 This corridor was consistently one of the Bay Area's most congested during the evening commute.
 This was due in part to the lane merging and weaving that was required by the then-existing cloverleaf interchange.
 The new interchange features direct freeway-to-freeway connector ramps that now increase traffic capacity and improve overall safety and traffic operations in the area.
 With the new direct-connector ramps, drivers coming off of the San Mateo-Hayward Bridge can access Interstate 880 without having to compete with traffic headed onto east Route 92 from south Interstate 880.

 Benicia-Martinez Bridge Bicycle/Pedestrian Path

 Aerial View of Completed 880/92 Interchange Project

-San Francisco-Oakland Bay Bridge Self-Anchored Sus-pension Span Looking up from the Deck to the Catwalk Removal
+San Francisco-Oakland Bay Bridge Self-Anchored Suspension Span E2 Bolt Adjustment in Progress